 Is this real solid sterling silver?

 Yes.
-The ring is crafted from 925 solid sterling silver — the standard sterling silver alloy used in fine jewelry — with a rhodium finish for added brilliance and tarnish resistance.
-Sterling silver is the metal itself, not a plating layer over a cheaper base metal.
+It is crafted from 925 solid sterling silver — the metal itself, not a plated base — with a rhodium finish for added brilliance and tarnish resistance.

 How long does it take to make?